© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Kidwelly Town Gate & Defences is a scheduled monument protected by Cadw under reference CM183.
 View the official record →

-Kidwelly Town Gate and Defences is a medieval fortification forming part of the defensive circuit of the town of Kidwelly in Carmarthenshire.
+Kidwelly Town Gate and Defences is a medieval fortified gateway and defensive structure located in Carmarthenshire, Wales, forming part of the town's historic fortification system.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM183.

 Kidwelly Town Gate & Defences dates from the medieval period, and is classified as a gatehouse.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Kidwelly Town Gate & Defences is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM183.